-Have you ever thought back to a class you took or a book you read a few years ago and realized you've forgotten most (if not all) of the material?
+Have you ever thought back to a class you took or a book you read a few years ago and realized you've forgotten most, if not all, of the material?

 RemNote helps you learn anything and remember it for as long as you want.
 Using RemNote, you'll first take notes on the material and break down complex ideas into simple, understandable pieces.
-Then, RemNote turns each of these simple pieces of content into flashcards – right within your notes.
-Finally, you'll review these flashcards on an optimal schedule automatically created by RemNote, based on memory and learning science research).
-Here's how you learn with RemNote.
+Then you'll turn each of these simple pieces of content into flashcards – right within your notes.
+Finally, you'll review these flashcards on an optimal schedule automatically created by RemNote, based on memory and learning science research.
+Here's how to get started!

 1. Store simple pieces of knowledge as Rem.

 An important task when learning is figuring out what you want to remember.
 In RemNote, things that you want to remember are stored as Rems.
 Each Rem has a "name" and "content".
 In the text editor, these pieces are separated by

 -> (arrows).
 A Rem can be a definition: